Valles Mines, Missouri, U S A

 - starting the James S. McDonnell USO at

-young people starting their first jobs with alarm clocks after hearing repeated complaints from employers, through the
+- For young people starting their first jobs, after hearing repeated complaints from employers, through the

 Always one for working without credit, this gravestone in Jefferson Barracks is all that commemorates her many efforts.